opencord/cord/docs/quickstart_physical.md

    - cord-test/quagga - BGP virtual router to support uplink from CORD fabric network to Internet
    - cord-test/radius - Radius server to support cord-tester capability
-   - opencord/onos - custom version of ONOS for use within the CORD platform #XOSTBD

 The images can be built by using the following command.
 ```